Elective Course Description

-Students are on call (until 10pm) every third to sixth night and participate fully in attending rounds, and conferences of both the Memorial Sloan Kettering and the Cornell Departments of Neurology.
-Attending rounds are conducted daily by one of Memorial Sloan Kettering’s full-time attending neurologists.
-In addition, there is morning report with the department chairman, neuroradiology rounds to review imaging studies, monthly neuropathology conference, and weekly professor rounds.
+Students will work under the direct supervision of the neurology resident, neuro-oncology fellow and attending neurologist.
+Students participate fully in attending rounds, and conferences of both the Memorial Sloan Kettering and the Cornell Departments of Neurology.
+Attending rounds are conducted daily by one of Memorial Sloan Kettering’s full-time neurologists.
+In addition, there is morning report, daily neuroradiology rounds and optional neuropathology conference, adult and pediatric tumor board and grand rounds.

 Under the supervision of a resident and an attending neurologist, students will: